amithyone/fastify-food-app/USER_GUIDE.md

-# 📱 User Guide - Abuja Eat
+# 📱 User Guide - Fastify

 ## 🎯 Getting Started

 ### First Time Setup
-1. **Open the App**: Navigate to the Abuja Eat website on your mobile device
+1. **Open the App**: Navigate to the Fastify website on your mobile device
 2. **Choose Your Restaurant**: Scan the QR code on your table or select a restaurant
 3. **Browse Menu**: Explore the available dishes and categories
 4. **Create Account**: Register with your phone number for a personalized experience